Audio Compressor Ratio Explained (Eliminate Guesswork!)

 The lower the ratio, the less the reduction in volume, and vice versa.

-It is commonly used for controlling peaks, ensuring that no sound exceeds a certain level or causes distortion.
+It is commonly used for tonal compression, ensuring that no sound exceeds a certain level or causes distortion.

 On the other hand, a high compression ratio (4:1 or more) is used for heavy compression, which results in a significant reduction in the dynamic range.